Products

 Contact SalesLog in

-woman working on laptop
+Woman working on a laptop

 What’s the very first step after conducting research?
 Proving that your results have statistical significance.
-But what exactly does that mean, and how can a business use statistical significance to enhance its data analysis?
+But what exactly does that mean and how can a business use statistical significance to enhance its data analysis?

-While related, statistical difference and statistical significance are distinct concepts.
+Although they are related, statistical difference and statistical significance are distinct concepts.
 A statistical difference relates to a statistically significant difference between two data sets.

-While all statistically significant results show a statistical difference, not all statistical differences are statistically significant.
+Although all statistically significant results show a statistical difference, not all statistical differences are statistically significant.
 The key is determining whether the observed difference is meaningful or just noise in the data.

 There are three main terms that tend to confuse researchers when working with statistical analysis.
 Let’s discuss what each of these terms means and note their differences: